 Set your own KPIs based on your current goals and what you need to achieve that hour, that day or that week.

 Sometimes the simplest solutions are the best – and this is the crux of the Pomodoro Technique.
 It’s got four basic principles:

 – Manage distractions

 1. Pick a task (any task)

 3. Work on that task until your 25 minutes is up

 The key to using this in a day is to repeat the action with a 15-20 minute break every three to four Pomodoro’s.

-It involves planning but once you’ve got a rough idea of how many Pomodoro’s you can fit in a day (four is a good starting place… eight is a good benchmark), you’re onto a real winner.
+You need to plan.
+But once you’ve got a rough idea of how many Pomodoros you can fit in a day (four is a good starting place… eight is a good benchmark) you’re onto a real winner.